 Profile: The Marquis and the Marquise de Morès

 The town of Medora grew, while the town of Little Missouri across the river was abandoned.
-Besides the meat-packing plant, the town of Medora had several stores, a hotel, a saloon, a newspaper office, and a brickyard.
+Besides the slaughter plant, the town of Medora had several stores, a hotel, a saloon, a newspaper office, and a brickyard.

 The Marquis carried on his business under the name of Northern Pacific Refrigerator Car Company.
 He shipped beef to some of the larger cities in the East.
 The Medora-Deadwood stagecoach line was also established by the Marquis.

 The businesses of the Marquis had problems making a profit, and unfortunately, the drought (lack of rain) of 1886 and the extremely harsh winter of 1886–87 brought an end to his dreams.
-The meat-packing plant closed in 1886, and in 1907, the building burned down, leaving only the chimney, which still stands today.
+The slaughter plant closed in 1886, and in 1907, the building burned down, leaving only the chimney, which still stands today.

 The population of Medora dropped from over 250 people to become almost a ghost town.
 In the 1960s, Harold Schafer, a North Dakota businessman, rebuilt this old-time cattle town and made it into one of the top tourist attractions in North Dakota.
 The Chateau de Morès is now a state historic site.
 The house contains many of the original furnishings and personal effects of the de Morès family.